 The use of indwelling catheters causes CAUTIs, which have a design that drains the urine in your bladder into a pouch.
 If not diagnosed and treated in a timely manner, a CAUTI can lead to serious complications, such as:

 If the infection in your bladder spreads to one or both of your kidneys, it can result in the inflammation of your kidneys – a condition known as pyelonephritis.
 If not treated quickly, pyelonephritis can cause serious, long-term damage to your kidneys.

 This is a condition wherein the bacteria in your bladder enters your bloodstream.
-It can be treated with the help of oral or intravenous antibiotics.
+Doctors can treat with the help of oral or intravenous antibiotics.
 In the absence of timely medical intervention, however, bacteremia can lead to more serious complications like sepsis.